-When planning role play, it is important to consider what technology the children have at home but to understand whether the children are allows to use the technology and for what purpose.
+When planning role play, it is important to consider what technology the children have at home but to understand whether the children are allowed to use the technology and for what purpose.

-Important things to consider when planning role play with ICT include:
+Important things to consider when planning role play with ICT includes:

 - As an early childhood teacher, that you value and understand these developing competencies in ICT – this will help you to plan for challenging and stimulating role play with clear learning intentions that build on what the children already know and do.

 - Planning will be informed by discussions with other teachers and parents and by ongoing observations and assessments of the children.

 - Develop a clear understanding of children’s ICT competencies, in particular in relation to the vast range of technologies with which children come into contact.

 - Appreciate the links between home use of ICT and children’s ICT competencies in order to further develop competencies in the early childhood setting.

 We all develop our competencies in ICT differently due to access we have to ICTs at home.
 If you are to understand these competencies in ICT you will also need to:

 - Ask parents and carers more than just what ICT is available at home.